Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Convolutional Filters

-Then for a graph with GSO $\mtS$ and $\mtP \in \stP$, the permuted graph has the GSO $\mthS = \mtP^{\Tr} \mtS \mtP$, which describes the same topology but with a reordering of the nodes.
+Then for a graph with GSO $\mtS$ and $\mtP \in \stP$, the permuted graph {(the graph obtained by permuting the node indices by $\mtP^{\Tr}$)} has the GSO $\mthS = \mtP^{\Tr} \mtS \mtP$, which describes the same topology but with a reordering of the nodes.
 Likewise, the permuted signal corresponding to the ordering in $\mthS$ is $\vchx = \mtP^{\Tr} \vcx$.
 Permutation equivariance for filter \eqref{eq:graphConv} implies

 i.e., the filter output operating on the permuted graph $\mthS$ with the permuted signal $\vchx$ is the permuted output of the same filter operating on the original graph $\mtS$ with the original signal $\vcx$. \end{property}